MP2021-stocking/FinRL-cospi/README.md

-# FinRL-kospi
+# FinRL-KOSPI

 2021-1 Ajou University Media Project.

-It is a repository for portfolio recommendations and stock recommendations in cospi using the FinRL library.
+It is a repository for portfolio recommendations and stock recommendations in KOSPI using the FinRL library.